gurpreetz/gurpreetz.github.io/research.md

 of varying reaches at many different locations.
 The type of networks include PANs such as Bluetooth, LANs like IEEE 802.11 and Ethernet, and WANs like UMTS and WiMax.

-This project focussed on developing a prototype mechanism to faciliate seamless transitions from one network to another based on characteristics of the networks, and requirements of the applications being used.
+This project focused on developing a prototype mechanism to faciliate seamless transitions from one network to another based on characteristics of the networks, and requirements of the applications being used.
 This prototype was based on the IEEE 802.21 standard.